M0M0-M/csc4792-project_team_28/README.md

 Legal constraint: Must comply with any copyright or government data use regulations.

 ## 1.7 Expected Benefits
-The System will make gazette notices faster to find, will help to improve transparency, and support decision-making for professionals and the public who want to make use of it.
+The system will enable faster retrieval of Gazette notices, enhance transparency, and support informed decision-making for both professionals and the public.

 # 2. METHODOLOGY
 ## 2.1 DATA COLLECTION